blackchip-org/scan/README.md

 ```
 [Example 1](examples/readme/example_1_test.go)

-This scans the input stream while it contains zeros on ones.
-As soon as it
+Once the scanner encounters a non-binary digit, it breaks out of the loop and
-finds something else, it breaks out of the loop, emits the token, and prints
+emits the token accumulated so far.
+The remaining contents of the stream,
-the value.
-The contents for `235abc!` are not scanned.
+"234abc!", are not read.

 ## Classes

 Now we will update the example to scan for an unsigned integer in base 10.
 The
-only change to the code is to check for digits 0 through 9 instead of just 0
+only change necessary is to now check for digits 0 through 9 instead of just 0
 and 1.
 This check can be placed into a separate function that takes a `rune` as
 input and returns a `bool` indicating if the rune is one of those digits.
 This
-type of function is a `scan.Class` function and it checks to see if a rune is
+type of function is a `scan.Class` function and it is used to determine if a
-member of that class.
+rune is member of that class.
 Example:

 ```go
     digit09 := func(r rune) bool {